sobar-solutions/sobar-solutions.github.io/content/_index.md

       title: |
         Sober Solutions in Data Engineering and AI
       image:
-        filename: welcome.jpg
+        filename: welcome.png
       text: |
         <br>

-        London-based Sobar Solutions consists of scientists and AI engineers.
+        London-based Sobar Solutions is a community of scientists and AI engineers.
+We organised while working together as AI researchers at a major banking institution.
 We consult businesses, NGOs and science groups, offering efficient and scalable Data Science and AI solutions.
-Lightweight and efficient machine learning can benefit nearly any enterprise.
-Our promise is providing the most elegant and efficient solutions irrespective of what is currently in the spotlight.
-Our mindset is building original systems: lightweight and specific to your needs.
-We consult, build prototypes and can take projects to production with our in-house talent.

 # We are: [Dr Artur Sokolovsky](https://www.linkedin.com/in/sokolokki/) & [Dr Philipp Bartel](https://www.linkedin.com/in/philipp-bartel-86531660/).

   - block: collection
     content:
-      title: Our Projects
+      title: Our Offer
       subtitle:
       text:
       count: 5